ninjasitm/laravel-social-auth/README.md

 GITHUB_REDIRECT=https://app.domain/social/github/callback
 ```

-After that, create your social providers in the database
+After that, create your social providers in the database.

-Using console command
+Using console command:

 ```bash
 php artisan social-auth:add google --label=Google+
 ```

-Or creating models for example in seeder
+By model, for example in seeder:

 ```php
 SocialProvider::create(['slug' => 'google', 'label' => 'Google+']);
 ```
-Or add rows directly
+Or add records directly.

-You can add additional scopes and parameters to the social auth request
+You can add additional scopes and parameters to the social auth request:

 ```php
 SocialProvider::create([
     'label' => 'github',